Cory T. Wilson: State judicial service

 In December 2018, Wilson was appointed to the Mississippi Court of Appeals to the seat vacated by Kenny Griffis, who was elevated to the Mississippi Supreme Court.
 He was sworn into office on February 15, 2019.
-His service as a state judge ended on July 2, 2020 when he was elevated as a Circuit Judge to the Fifth Circuit Court.
+His service as a state judge ended on July 2, 2020, when he was elevated as a Circuit Judge to the Fifth Circuit Court.

 Federal judicial service

 Withdrawn nomination to district court

 On August 28, 2019, President Donald Trump announced his intent to nominate Wilson to serve as a United States district judge for the United States District Court for the Southern District of Mississippi.
 On October 15, his nomination was sent to the Senate.
 President Trump nominated Wilson to the seat vacated by Judge Louis Guirola Jr., who assumed senior status on March 23, 2018.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 On January 6, 2020, his renomination was sent to the Senate.
 On January 8, 2020, the Senate Judiciary Committee held a hearing on his nomination.
 During his confirmation hearing, some senators asked about Wilson's past comments on social media about President Barack Obama, Hillary Clinton and Alexandria Ocasio-Cortez, as well as his previous positions, as a state legislator, on abortion, LGBT rights, the Affordable Care Act, and voting rights.
-His nomination to that district court was withdrawn on May 4, 2020 when he was nominated to the 5th Circuit Court.
+His district-court nomination—which stalled as the first impeachment trial of President Trump was consuming the Senate and as the COVID-19 pandemic was beginning—was withdrawn on May 4, 2020, when he was nominated to the Fifth Circuit.